Loved a recipe? Have a question? Please share a comment. 🙂

 - Fridge.
 If you want to extend its shelf life a bit, you store the slices in an airtight container in the fridge for up to 6 days.
 Note that the fridge does dry out the cake a little so I usually store it on the counter.

 - Freezer.
 I recommend freezing individual slices of this cake.
-To do this, cut your cooled cake into slices, then wrap each slice in saran wrap or tin foil.
+Cut the cooled cake into slices, then wrap each slice in saran wrap or tin foil.
 Place the wrapped slices in an airtight, freezer-safe container and store in the freezer for up to 3 months.
-Thaw on the counter for a few hours before digging in.
+Thaw on the counter before digging in.

 Sour Cream Coffee Cake